 PM: Yes, with one proviso.
 I would like to remove the word determined from that, and say that God knows those events as free events that we will do, but he knows them precisely because he’s not encumbered by the past or by the future.
 He’s always the one he is, transcending time and within time, so that he’s not losing part of his being when the past goes away and the present goes into the future….and he’s not yet because there’s a future.
 He’s present to all times because he’s God and eternal.

-Torrance gets into some of this stuff and so does Barth…that doesn’t mean that God doesn’t have his own time.
-He has his own time, but it’s his unique time, in which he doesn’t pass away, as we do.
+Torrance gets into some of this stuff and so does Barth… God has his own time, a unique time, in which he doesn’t pass away, as we do.
 Our time is marked by its limitations and by the fall, so we don’t really have time.
 We have no control over time.
 Created time must find its meaning always in God’s eternal time.
 God’s eternal time, however, is unique to him.

-I think both Barth and Torrance say that God has time, because he has time for us in Jesus Christ.
-That time is the healing of our time, so that when we share in Christ’s eternal humanity because Christ, although he hasn’t eternally existed (otherwise he wouldn’t be truly human), now exists eternally as the risen and ascended Lord, when we share in that, we have eternal life — life without end, you might say.
+Both Barth and Torrance say that God has time, because he has time for us in Jesus Christ.
+That time is the healing of our time, so that we share in Christ’s eternal humanity, because Christ, although he hasn’t eternally existed (otherwise he wouldn’t be truly human), now exists eternally as the risen and ascended Lord.
+When we share in that, we have eternal life — life without end.
 Since God is not encumbered by the limitations of past, present, and future as we are, he can know things that are future for us, precisely as events that are freely determined, contingently determined, and not necessarily determined, in a deterministic sense.